Please ensure Javascript is enabled for purposes of website accessibility

 Identifying the best investments and investing strategies is only part of your overall financial well-being.
 You’ll also want to periodically review how your finances are structured to ensure that assets are aligned with your goals (retirement accounts, college savings, etc.) and intended beneficiaries (how accounts are titled or what beneficiaries are designated).

 Tax time and the end of the year are popular times to do it because that’s likely when you have the clearest view of your overall financial picture.
-That said, those aren’t the only time you should consider whether that might impact your plans.
+That makes this time of year about as ideal as it gets when it comes to reviewing your estate planning.

 Seeing your finances clearly should prompt you to consider both the investing case of the stocks you own and to ask questions like, “Is my estate plan strong enough?” or, “Should I have a trust?”
 If so, you may want to consider the costs associated with living trusts.